bbux-dev/datacraft/docs/FIELDSPECS.md

-Now when we run our datespec we get:
+Now when we run our dataspec we get:

 ```shell script
 dataspec -s ~/scratch/quoted_ingredients.json -i 10